Spin-orbit coupling driven superfluid states in optical lattices at zero and finite temperatures: Model and Method

 We analyze the system in weakly-interacting limit, where $U_{\alpha}\ll J$.
 For this regime, the Hamiltonian, Eq.~(\ref{ham}), in the momentum space can be written as

 with

 The diagonalization of the above Hamiltonian $\mathcal{H}_{\mathbf k}$ yields two energy branches

-where $\mathbf{k}=(k_x,k_y)$, and the first term is spin independent dispersion relation in quasi-2D square lattice.
+where $\mathbf{k}=(k_x,k_y)$, and the first term is spin-independent dispersion relation in a 2D square lattice.
 The energy spectrum $E_{\mathbf{k}\pm}$ remains invariant under the parity transformation $(k_x \rightarrow -k_x, k_y \rightarrow -k_y)$ and permutation of $k_x$ and $k_y$, $(k_x \rightarrow k_y, k_y \rightarrow k_x)$.
-The non-interacting lowest band structure is shown for three different regimes in Fig.~\ref{band}.
+The non-interacting lowest band structure is shown for two different regimes in Fig.~\ref{band}.
 In the absence of SOC $\lambda=0$, the lower branch of the band has one minimum at $\mathbf{k}=(0,0)$.
 The SOC term modifies the band structure, where the lower branch has four degenerate minima.
 The presence of SOC breaks the rotational symmetry in k-space and shifts the minima of the lower branch along the diagonals of the first Brillouin zone.